27 Aug Myth – busting about employing ex Armed Forces

 Unsurprising, there are many misconceptions about what employing an ex-military candidate might be like.
-Research from the VeteransWork consortium highlighted that only 30% of organisations have considered recruiting Armed Forces veterans.
+Research from the VeteransWork consortium highlighted that 60% of businesses rule out recruiting someone if they have no industry specific experience.
+This can place Armed Forces leavers at a distinct disadvantage.
 More disturbingly, Armed Forces charity SSAFA identified that nearly half of recruiters said they would worry about hiring service leavers.

 They’re all mad, bad and/or sad